tmgast/advent-of-code/README.md

 ## About Advent of Code

-[https://adventofcode.com](Advent of code) is daily challenge comprised of 2 puzzles which can be solved any way necessary in any langauge, standard or homebrew.
+[Advent of Code](https://adventofcode.com) is daily challenge comprised of 2 puzzles which can be solved any way necessary in any langauge, standard or homebrew.